 1 The Base Contract Charge is the sum of the mortality and expense risk charge of 0.75%, the Administration Charge of 0.35%, and the Distribution Charge of 0.80%.
 Charges are assessed daily on the Account Value in the Subaccounts.

 2 The annual current charge is 0.65% for contract owners that elected the GLWB Rider prior to June 7, 2021.
 You may elect only one of the

 The next item shows the minimum and maximum total operating expenses charged by the Funds that you may pay periodically during the time you own the contract.
-A complete list of Funds available under the contract, including their annual expenses, may be found at the back of this document in Appendix A -Funds Available Under The Contract.
+Expenses shown may change over time and may be higher or lower in the future.
+A complete list of Funds available under the contract, including their annual expenses, may be found at the back of this document in Appendix A - Investment Options Available Under The Contract.